co2-git/narwal/README.md

 n   a   r   w   a   l
 =====================

-`narwal` is a model library for MySQL
+`narwal` is a Object Model library for MySQL.

 # Install